 Like most profilers, we can use this tool for both local and remote applications.
 This means that it’s possible to profile Java applications running on remote machines without having to install anything on them.

 JProfiler also provides advanced profiling for both SQL and NoSQL databases.
 It provides specific support for profiling JDBC, JPA/Hibernate, MongoDB, Casandra, and HBase databases.

 The below screenshot shows the JDBC probing interface with a list of current connections:

-If we are keen on learning about the call tree of interactions with our database and see connections that may be leaked, JProfiler nicely handles this.
+If we’re keen on learning about the call tree of interactions with our database and seeing connections that may be leaked, JProfiler nicely handles this.

-In the case of the allocation call tree, we can choose to view the call tree of live objects, garbage-collected objects, or both.
-We can also decide if this allocation tree should be for a particular class or package or all classes.
+For the allocation call tree, we can choose to view the call tree of live objects, garbage-collected objects, or both.
+We can also decide if this allocation tree should be for a particular class or package, or all classes.